As2909/Projects/Sales Analysis Project/README.md

 ### Objectives:
 The goal is to build a sales report that shows summarized information about the business´s current situation to understand how to make more profits.

-The most important indicators are sales, budget, top products & worst products:
+The most important indicators are sales, budget, top products & worst products.

+### About Dataset:
+Data set contains sales information of pizzas.
+Data set contains 48620 rows and 12 columns.

 ### Data Queries

 You can see all the SQL queries **[HERE](https://github.com/As2909/Projects/blob/main/Sales%20Analysis%20Project/Files/Pizza%20Sales.sql)**:

 [![](images/Sales query.PNG)](https://github.com/Roberto121c/Sales_Management/tree/main/Query)